Reinforcement Learning for Molecular Dynamics Optimization: A Stochastic Pontryagin Maximum Principle Approach: Proof of

-Because of the uniqueness of the solution to the adjoint stochastic differential equations \ref{stochastic_control}, $e^{-\gamma t} K_t$ will be unique and must be the same as the constant in the Langevin dynamics because of the existence of the solution to the Langevin dynamics.
-Thus, this gives $e^{-\gamma t} K_t = K$ as desired. \end{proof}
+Due to the uniqueness of the solution to the adjoint stochastic differential equations and the uniqueness of the SDE in the form of the Langevin dynamics, $\pm \frac{K_t}{\Gamma(t)} = K$, and we obtain the final dynamics as desired: